Sbelletier/PRJ34-bitTorrentToy/README.md

 - bottle.py (included with repository)

 ## Personal notes in the event of a compatibility to Python 3.X
-- Converter.py will need to take care of the byte strings being bytes and note bits
+- Converter.py will need to take care of the byte strings as Python 3 needs them